Music

 Credits 0 Max Credits 1

-A large ensemble ranging from 80 to 100 plus voices.
+University Choir is a large ensemble ranging from 80 to 100 plus voices.
 Membership in this ensemble is by audition and/or consent of the director.
-This ensemble will prepare students for the smaller ensemble, the Aeolians, MU 202.
+This ensemble prepares students for the smaller ensemble, the Aeolians, MU 202.
 Choral literature from the classical, romantic, and modern art periods will be performed.
 In addition, larger choral works will be sung, and when possible, these works will be performed with orchestra.
 Repeatable credit.

 MU 202: Aeolians